benjamin-allen/nuctex/README.md

 can create a game with locations, monsters, and puzzles to solve.

 ##Development Status
-NuCTex went into alpha on January 5, 2016, and is now at version 0.1a.
+NuCTex went into alpha on January 5, 2016, and is now at version 0.1a.1.

 It still has very few enjoyable, game-like qualities implemented, but 0.1 is a functional release that can be used to experiment with some of the engine's systems.
+The alpha version numbers will stay in the 0.1 range to reflect the incompleteness of the engine and the large number of features still required to be implemented.
+0.1 releases focus on adding mechanics, which is the focus of the alpha.
+Beta releases will focus on cleaning up the mechanics and adding any minor features.

 ###Version Numbering
 Pre-Alpha 	--- No version numbers